cncf/cluster/.github/ISSUE_TEMPLATE.md

 ### Which members of the CNCF community and/or end-users would benefit from your work?

 ### Is the code that you’re going to run 100% open source?
 If so, what is the URL or URLs where it is located?
+What is your association with that project?

 ### What kind of machines and how many do you expect to use (see: https://www.packet.net/bare-metal/)?